i-lie/cfwheels-required-fields/README.md

 ## History

+### Version 0.6.3

+* Bug fix: requiredFieldsXXX arguments are added to input as attributes
+* Rename the requireFieldsXXX arguments to labelRequiredFieldsXXX

 ### Version 0.6.1

 * Don't remove the required tag from input form since it is a valid attribute in HTML5